whiteand/protos-ts/README.md

 This a CLI tool for transforming of .proto files into typescript modules.

+It will be at least 4 times faster than current best compiler.

 ## Rationale

 `protobufjs` is currently used as a main compiler.
 But there are several problems with this tool.